reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Psychology.md

 The problem with these sorts of descriptive analyses is that they cannot account for the inherent *motivational* aspect of normative judgments.
 As mentioned above, normative judgments must be to some degree motivating in order to be explanatory for the behavior of rational creatures.
 However, a mere belief cannot be motivating without presupposing certain world-to-mind (motivational states) states in the agent.
 Hume made this point in stating that intentional action reqiures a belief and a desire.
 At the very least, beliefs cannot motivate on their own without some additional motivational state, where it's a desire or something else.
 E.g. the fact that X promotes happiness in others, is disapproved by society, violates the categorical imperative, etc. cannot in themselves motivate an agent to action.
 This will be motivating only if the agent has some motivating state favoring the promotion of those properties.

+Consider the following examples:
+- An amoralist who agrees that X has naturalistic property N. For any N, he need not be motivated to promote N. Thus, he need not make any normative judgment.
+- An alien species that perfectly picks out the referrent of our normative terms and uses them with perfect precision.
+Again, if they don't have the appropriate motivating attitude, they wouldn't make normative judgments.

 ??? note "Elaboration Possible"
 	Note that the exact same issues applies to non-natural theories.